lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

+## Disclaimer : this project moved to this new protocol0 monorepo : https://github.com/lebrunthibault/protocol0
+to make it easier to develop both the script, the backend and other related tools.

+It is now deprecated and will be archived.

 # Protocol0 Control Surface Script for Ableton

 Protocol0 is a control surface script for Ableton Live (tested on 11 and 10)